gilzoide/lua-gdextension/README.md

     + Global enums, like `OK`, `TYPE_STRING` and `SIDE_LEFT`
     + Patch Lua `package.searchers`, `require`, `loadfile` and `dofile` to accept paths relative to `res://` and `user://`
 - Editor plugin with Lua REPL for testing out Lua snippets
+- Choose between Lua 5.4 or LuaJIT v2.1 runtimes (distributed as separate addons)
+  + Note: LuaJIT does not support WebAssebly, so Lua 5.4 is always used in Web platform

 ## Lua scripting in Godot